 So how large a proportion of your target audience will be affected if you neglect to correctly set a PDF’s non-tags’ reading order?

 Read&Write Gold is one of a number of ATs classified as ‘literacy software solutions’ (sometimes also known as ‘reading solutions’).
 The GOV.UK assistive technology users’ survey 2016 found that 15% of its respondents were literacy software solutions users.
 Of these, over 68% were Read&Write Gold users, hence accounting for more than 10% of the total.

-Furthermore, there is good reason to believe (but no publishable stats, sadly) that in some sectors (education in particular), usage of Read&Write Gold is considerably higher than 10% of all AT users, in some cases by several orders of magnitude.
+Furthermore, there is good reason to believe (but no publishable stats, sadly) that in some sectors (education in particular), usage of Read&Write Gold is considerably higher than 10% of all AT users.
 And, as stated previously, it is not the only AT that works in this way.

 Reflow (and WCAG 2.1)

 And finally, when you reflow a PDF (Ctrl/Cmd + 4) the content’s reading order is also determined by the non-tags’ reading order.
 Those following developments with WCAG 2.1 will no doubt be aware that the ability to reflow text properly is due to become a Level AA success criterion (as of this writing, Working Draft 7, SC 1.4.10).
 Those requiring correctly reflowed text are clearly another section of your readership whose needs should be catered for.
 In a PDF, this means getting both reading orders right.